Get in Touch

 To understand where your project might fall on this spectrum, let’s look at the main factors that play a role in determining your costs.

-- The level of coverage you’re looking to achieve - for example, are there specific rooms or areas you want to monitor?
+• The level of coverage you’re looking to achieve - for example, are there specific rooms or areas you want to test or monitor?
 Increasing coverage will give a better picture of the true state of air quality in your space, but it will also increase the number of monitors or samples required.

-These factors will impact the total cost of ownership for your IAQ solution, regardless of the next question - which is how you choose to test.
+These factors will impact the total cost, regardless of the next question - which is how you choose to test.

 As we’ve explained in the past, there are two ways to measure air quality in your building:

-- Periodic spot testing, usually through an external consultancy, where a few samples are taken from your environment and then analyzed
+• Periodic spot testing, usually through an external testing company or environmental consultancy, where a few samples are taken from your environment and then analyzed

-- Continuous monitoring where you own the hardware and collect the data in real-time and consistently
+• Continuous monitoring where you install the hardware and collect the data in real-time and consistently

 If you’re interested, you can read our previous post to learn more about the differences between spot testing and continuous monitoring.
 For our purposes, what’s important to remember is that these two approaches have different underlying price models.

-With continuous monitoring, the upfront investment will typically be higher as you will need to purchase the hardware.
-However, these monitors will remove the need for further spot testing, which will lead to a lower total cost of ownership over 2-3 years time; they are also likely to generate much higher returns and ROI due to the higher quality and accuracy of data being collected (as we’ve covered in the previous post on this topic).
+Continuous monitoring, on the other hand, usually requires an upfront investment to purchase the hardware as well as costs associated with installation and setup.
+However, these monitors can often be used to provide data and remove the need for spot testing, which can be much more cost-effective over time; they are also likely to generate much higher returns and ROI due to the higher quality and accuracy of data being collected (as we’ve covered in the previous post on this topic).

 If you do decide to follow the current industry best practice and invest in IAQ monitors, you should make sure to ask any vendor you’re dealing with about the following features - which could sometimes be priced separately: